24. The Bohr Model (2).

 We know that the speed of light c = 3 ×108m/s.

-The Bohr’s atomic model was just a theoretical model constructed on basis of some postulates or assumptions.
-How do we know if it is true?
-Any theory can only be validated by experimental data.
+Bohr’s atomic model was a theoretical model constructed based on some assumptions.
+However, this theory needed to be validated by experimental data.
 So did any experimental data corroborate this theory?
-The answer is YES !
+The answer is YES!
+Let us find out how.

 anders_angstrom_painting